alberto-abarzua/computer_vision_experiments/README.md

 ### First experiments using OpenCV and PyTorch.

+### DISCLAIMER: This is at a very early stage so there are many things to improve.
+(More on the section Things to improve.)

 The idea of this repo is to test out some computer vision techniques to later use them as a tool/controller for the robot arm I am developing.
 Repo of the robot arm.